Backgrounder – Amendments to the Air Transportation Regulations

 - Allowing goods charters to consolidate cargo shipments from several sources.

-The amendments will also eliminate unnecessary restrictions placed on foreign-originating charters, which do not respond to the needs of the travelling public, impede efficient operation of charter services and are not aligned with current practices.
-Eliminated provisions will include requirements for minimum advance booking, return travel, and a minimum period of stay in the foreign country prior to return.
+The amendments also eliminate unnecessary restrictions placed on foreign-originating charters, which do not respond to the needs of the travelling public, impede efficient operation of charter services and are not aligned with current practices.
+Eliminated provisions include requirements for minimum advance booking, return travel, and a minimum period of stay in the foreign country prior to return.

 Permit and notification filings